-FOLDR
+SHOWBIE & FOLDR

-Our Mathematics learning area on FOLDR is a resource that should be utilised by all pupils.
-Our itunesU course is another way of getting to the same resources.

-The scheme of work for each year group is available here and has references to the hundreds of worksheets also available.
+Our Mathematics resource area on both SHOWBIE and FOLDR is a resource that is utilised by all pupils.
+The scheme of work for each year group is readily available and has links to hundreds of worksheets.
 Furthermore all the practice tests are available to download well in advance.
-After doing a practice test the mark scheme is typically released before the actual test, allowing pupils to do the practice test on their own as many times as they like in order to prepare for the main test of the modules work.
+After doing a practice test the mark scheme is typically released before the actual test, allowing pupils to do the practice test on their own as many times as they like in order to prepare for the main module test.
 These practice tests then become an excellent resource for the end of year test.